-Are the social media and inbound activities sufficient to maintain a healthy pipeline?
+Are social media and inbound activities sufficient to maintain a healthy pipeline?
 If that is the case, you can’t get better.
 However, to accomplish their objectives, most sales associates must proactively look at other programs also.
 Prospecting is both subjective and intellectual.
 You could suffer from restraint from a sales call if your energy and excitement to pursue new business lags.

 The Traditional Pension